LazyDuchess/TS2-Extender/README.md

 An early work in progress mod that aims to extend TS2 by implementing tweaks, fixes and additions.

-Only tested to work with The Sims 2 Legacy for Steam.
-EA App version might not work.
+Tested to work with The Sims 2 Legacy for Steam.

 ## Current Features

-* Borderless fullscreen mode*
 * Skip intro videos.
 * Fixes the game's random number generator, solving Firstborn Syndrome and other random number quirks.
-* Restores removed Lua functionality for modders.
+* Restores removed Lua functionality for modders, working on adding some new functionality such as custom cheat commands and a custom Lua injector.

-A "Sims2.ini" file is provided that should be placed in TSBin in order for borderless to work.
-This file should be removed if you wish to play normal fullscreen, as it's there to make the game launch windowed.

 ## Installation